 The following year, in 1953, a hall was opened in Civitavecchia and construction was begun on the building in Florence by a relative of Mrs. Del Rosso.
 The design of the building was such that it would allow for easy conversion into a Bible school classroom and dormitory building (an idea which never materialized so the building was left with a rather strange configuration).
 The Del Rossos moved in upstairs in the Bible school area which made a large 7-room apartment while the Morgan family took the smaller 3-room parsonage downstairs which opened on to the sanctuary.

 The Florence property purchase was criticized by many Italians because it was on the edge of town.
-Fifty years later that building is surrounded by tall apartment houses as Florence has grown to engulf the fields around and beyond it.
+More than sixty years later that building is surrounded by tall apartment houses as Florence has grown to engulf the fields around and beyond it.

 A monthly mimeographed magazine was launched to help bind the churches together.
 Then Del Rosso set himself to work on a translation of the first part of the Nazarene Manual.
 It contained the historical statement, the church constitution and special rules and part of the section on local church government.
 Published in Florence in 1954, this small extract was the only Manual in print in Italian for more than 25 years.

 Mario Cianchi, who had pastoral stints at several of the Nazarene churches in Italy, was converted that year in the Florence church.
 An outspoken young communist, Mario had gone to one of the services in the newly constructed building to try to persuade his mother to leave.
 But the Holy Spirit began to work on his heart and before long he was converted and became a real worker in the church.
 One of Mario Cianchi's biggest struggles after his conversion was giving up smoking.
 But the Del Rossos kept preaching and prodding and one day in the furnace room of the Florence church building, Mario finally surrendered his cigarettes to the Lord.